 - How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families

 - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements)

 - We seek to respond quickly to emerging need and work closely with other agencies including:

 - CAF team

-- o CAMHS
+- CAMHS

 - Educational Psychology Service

-- Northamptonshire Parent Partnership Service
+- o Northamptonshire Parent Partnership Service

 - NCC Sensory Impairment team

 - Local NHS services

 - Targeted Prevention Team

-- o Education Entitlement Service
+- Education Entitlement Service

 - o Early Years SEN support service, include Portage team

 - Multi-agency safeguarding hub

 - Virtual schools

-- o Dyslexic screening specialists
+- Dyslexic screening specialists

-- o Autism Outreach
+- Autism Outreach

-- Jogo Behavioural Support
+- o Jogo Behavioural Support

 - In accordance with the SEND Code of practice 2014 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
 For pupils with Education, Health and Care Plans, we comply fully with requests from independent facilitators to provide information and cooperate fully with other agencies

 - Often at the request of families, we liaise with voluntary bodies in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (e.g. autism, visual impairment, Dyslexia)

-- We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
-Most often this will be the SENDCO or Designated Teacher for CLA, but in some cases, it can be another member of staff who we have identified as a key worker (pastoral support worker)

-Prepared by: H Pulling First Issued: November 2014 Approved by: HT & Governors Last reviewed: September 2024 Page 19 of 27 Next review due: September 2025
+Prepared by: H Pulling First Issued: November 2014 Approved by: HT & Governors Last reviewed: November 2023 Page 19 of 27 Next review due: December 2025